 - Passionate professors who are experts in their fields

 - Trips to Big Ben, Parliament, Oxford Street, the London Eye, and more

 - Easy access to other parts of the UK and Europe on the weekends

-Roehampton’s four colleges and its student union offer a strong sense of community.
-You’ll quickly feel at home, make friends, and start enjoying the many campus activities.
+Roehampton’s four colleges (did someone say Harry Potter?) and its central student union offer a strong sense of community.
+Since most students (and all study abroad students) live on campus, you’ll quickly feel at home, make friends, and start enjoying the many campus activities.
 With students from over 80 countries, Roehampton offers exceptional support to its international students.
 Advisors can guide you on everything from course registration to fun excursions.